cbare/cbare.github.io/_drafts/ai-and-medicine.md

 While the above work focuses on clinical practice, another layer of healthcare facing diminishing returns is drug development with costs spiraling and high-profile drug trails ending in failure.

-The founding idea of Sage Bionetworks (my former gig) was a run at this problem using the toolkit open-data / open-science.
+The founding idea of Sage Bionetworks (my former gig) was a run at this problem using the toolkit of open-data / open-science.

 Recently announced partnerships between pharma and health-tech focus on different steps on the path from the lab and the pharmacy.
 [Glaxo's $300 million investment in 23andMe][6] given the pharma giant access to 5 million genotypes from which to mine “genetically validated targets” and develop drugs.
 [Novartis, Otsuka, Pfizer and Sanofi have formed a strategic alliance to run clinical trials with Verily][5].